-We can think of built-in C0 arrays as having a set number of keys: a C0 array of length 3 has three keys 0, 1, and 2.
-Our implementation of unbounded arrays allowed us to add a specific new key, 3, to an array; we want to be able to add new keys to the associative array.
-We want our associative arrays to allow us to have more interesting keys (like strings, or non-sequential integers) while keeping the property that there is a unique value for each valid key.
+We can think of built-in C0 arrays as dictionaries having a set number of keys: a C0 array of length 3 has three keys 0, 1, and 2.
+Our implementation of unbounded arrays allowed us to add a specific new key, 3, to such an array.
+We do want to be able to add new keys to the dictionary.
+We also want our dictionaries to allow us to have more interesting keys (like strings, or non-sequential integers) while keeping the property that there is a unique entry for each valid key.